:quality(82))

 Self-hosting requires Linux, Docker, and DevOps expertise

-Ongoing maintenance responsibility (updates, security, backups)
+Ongoing maintenance responsibility for updates, security, and backups

-Smaller connector library compared to some commercial platforms
+Smaller connector library compared to commercial platforms

 Pros: